zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerobjectenum-next-method.md

 ms.assetid: b420433c-5ebe-4986-bba1-97902e6db819
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 8c938c7c51c867d8e8d8d23390a3c16a23084fbc
+ms.openlocfilehash: 5b58b7131d015353c2276b6f422e93e5d6a09109
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67775009"
+ms.locfileid: "74428156"
 ---
 # <a name="icorprofilerobjectenumnext-method"></a>ICorProfilerObjectEnum::Next-Methode
-Ruft die angegebene Anzahl zusammenhängender Objekte aus einer sequenziellen Auflistung von Objekten, beginnend ab der Position des Enumerators aktuelle in der Sequenz ab.
+Gets the specified number of contiguous objects from a sequential collection of objects, starting at the enumerator's current position in the sequence.

 ## <a name="syntax"></a>Syntax